Intro1997/JsAudio-Android/js_api_define/features.md

 NOTE:

-1. `All Support`: support all properties listed in [web audio](https://webaudio.github.io/web-audio-api/)
+1. All supported properties of [web audio](https://webaudio.github.io/web-audio-api/) are listed here.
 2. All passed wpt test are list in [wpt_test](../js_tests/wpt_test) folder.

 ## AudioBuffer